Matt Draper - Tonga 2018

 What is included?

-Six full days aboard a vessel in search of Humpback whales to swim with.
+5 full days (no nights) aboard a vessel in search of Humpback whales to photograph and swim with.

 Time spent at Mariners and Swallows caves.